Solar-Punk-Ltd/swarm-mcp/README.md

 ### `download_files`

 Downloads folder, files, or binary data from a Swarm reference.
-This tool should be prioritized over `download_text` if there is no assumption about the data type.
+This tool should be prioritized over `download_data` if there is no assumption about the data type.

 **Parameters:**